yusuke1127/RoboManipBaselines/doc/dataset_list.md

 # Dataset list

+See [here](./rmb-data-format.md) for the format of the dataset file.

 ## Demonstrations in MuJoCo environments
 | Dataset | Environment | Operation method | # Demo | Date | Link |
 | --- | --- | --- | --- | --- | --- |